 If you use unheated water for water changes in an aquarium with tropical fish such as a Betta, the difference in the temperature may cause a severe thermal shock to the fish.
 Water temperature swings could immediately weaken the immune system of a Betta, resulting in no desire to eat and, consequently, disease or death.

 To prevent water changes from causing temperature stress that hinders a Betta’s desire to eat you can:

 - Set up a separate container with a small water heater to act as a supply for aquarium water changes.

 - Make sure the temperature of the water in the container matches that of the aquarium before a water change.

 A Cold Shock is a common reason for a Betta fish to stop eating right after a water change, but is also one of the easiest issues to fix.

-What works for me is setting up a small bucket of water and throwing an inexpensive heater inside.
+What works for me is setting up a small, 2 or 3-gallon bucket of water and throwing a tiny, inexpensive heater inside.

 I dechlorinate the water and run the heater for a couple of hours before changing the water in my Betta fish aquarium.

 I’m obviously using a thermometer in the bucket to make sure that the water temperatures match.